 Living in Quebec since 2009, she continues her career as a business development director in the Quebec animation industry.
 In 2012, she decided to create Corporation SUN BRIDGE Inc. in Montreal, a consulting firm working to create a bridge with Japan in the content creation industry;

-Secretary to the 2013-2015 Forum, Akira Yamaguchi has been appointed President of the Board of Directors of the Quebec-Japan Business Forum since 2017.
+Secretary to the 2013-2015 Forum, Akira Yamaguchi has been appointed President of the Board of Directors of the Quebec-Japan Business Forum from 2017 to 2020.